 Combat in Duscae, once you figure it out, I’m happy to report is amazing.
 It’s got a solid flow to combat and once you really start going you just combo into groups of enemies like a vengeful god.
-Some things, like combat camera are still a little janky in the usefulness department.
-Some enemies, like wolves in particular, have a bad habit of dashing about half a mile in one direction after you lock on, and your camera leaves you sitting there scratching your head instead of following.
+Some things, like the combat camera, are still a little janky in the usefulness department.
+Some enemies, like wolves, in particular, have a bad habit of dashing about half a mile in one direction after you lock on, and your camera leaves you sitting there scratching your head instead of following.
 Same said wolves are on par with Dragon’s Dogma wolf packs in that cleaning them up quickly can be a chore when they’re dashing around.
-Plea to the developer, less wolves please.
+Plea to the developer, fewer wolves, please.

-You know what are fun to fight?
+Do you know what is fun to fight?
 Imperial soldiers.
-I use the term loosely because as we have finally learned these stiff looking soldiers aren’t even human, but magitech weapons.
-They aren’t designed to play nice either as a failure to parry them will result in them ripping out their literal heart which they then attach to you before it detonates, or worse shove a robo-hand filled with knives and claws straight into your heart.
-I don’t know enough of the story to say too much but its a safe bet your continued existence isn’t high on the empires priority list.
-These mobs, along with the goblins you can encounter at night really drives home the old fashioned aesthetic of combat in FFXV.
+I use the term loosely because as we have finally learned these stiff-looking soldiers aren’t even human, but magitech weapons.
+They aren’t designed to play nice either as a failure to parry them will result in them ripping out their literal heart which they then attach to you before it detonates, or worse shove a robot hand filled with knives and claws straight into your heart.
+I don’t know enough of the story to say too much but it’s a safe bet your continued existence isn’t high on the empire’s priority list.
+These mobs, along with the goblins you can encounter at night really drive home the old-fashioned aesthetic of combat in FFXV.
 You’re not fighting 1-3 enemies, you will likely be fighting rows of them simultaneously, and you have to approach combat in that mindset or get put on your ass waiting to potion.